 Shawn Krise has been a working, selling and teaching artist for over 30 years in and around Nashville.
 She teaches most any media but specializes in drawing and painting methods and concepts that extend beyond the particular medium.
 Shawn holds a BS in Art Education and has written and facilitated art programs for such organizations as Girl Scout Council of Middle Tennessee, Senior Citizens, Inc., and Metro Parks and Recreation.
 She has also had an extensive career as a commercial illustrator/graphic artist as well as her ongoing work as a commissioned portrait painter.

-Savannah College of Art & Design, M.A., Illustration Design
+M.A., Savannah College of Art & Design

-Middle Tennessee State University, BFA, Graphic Design
+B.F.A, Middle Tennessee State University

 Mike Meredith is a digital illustrator specializing in children’s markets.
 Mike has been working in the Nashville area for the past 25 years starting as a caricature artist at Opryland Theme Park.
 Mike has worked in Web and Graphic Design, Illustration and Education.